mwibrow/vlnm/docs/source/normalizers/api.rst

-The normalizers have been implemented in modules whose names suggest some correspondence to the most prominent `intrinsic` property as described by the literature, but this is merely
+The normalizers have been implemented in modules whose names suggest some correspondence to the most prominent `intrinsic` property as described by the literature, but this is mostly
-coincidental: normalizers have been more-or-less logically grouped but the names of the modules should not be taken to indiciate any accepted classify in the literature.
+coincidental: normalizers have been more-or-less logically grouped, but the names of the modules should not be taken to indiciate any accepted classification of normalizers in the literature.